"All white male patriarchs must be guilty of

 - Generally the only male abuse victims on the show are children, barely ever adults.
 Whenever a male victim does show up, they're not exactly treated sympathetically.
 Female abusers aren't uncommon on the show, but usually they're not as harshly judged by the SVU detectives (save the occasional monster).

 - Isn't that the episode where the man was a stripper, and there were three women, and two of them held him down while the third had her way?
 If one can watch it and think an erection has relevance, you're kind of missing the point.

 - In the SVU episode "Asunder", there was a police sergeant with a physically and emotionally abusive wife.
 The wife claimed she raped him, and when they asked around his precinct, they found out how horrible she was to him and how often she injured him.
 They, however, just treated this as motive, and after his wife recanted and admitted she made it up, they still treated him like he was a monster and she was in danger, despite it being the other way around.
 He is eventually hospitalized by her, and they think this is bad because he might have leverage in the case by not pressing charges against her.
 They continued on with the case and actually got it past the grand jury before a judge dismissed it as the BS that it was.

-- If this is the episode I'm thinking of, it was pretty well showcased that it was a mutually abusive relationship, with both husband and wife taking shots at each other, subverting this trope (at least slightly).
+- If this is the episode I'm thinking of, it was pretty well showcased that it was a mutually abusive relationship, with both husband and wife taking shots at each other, downplaying this trope.